acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 layout: post
 title:  "Adding new Ships to Ship Miner"
 # date:   2022-11-22 00:08:30 -0300
-excerpt: To prepare for EA release I need to continue working on metagame and replayability and having different ships sounds like a reasonable step in a game named "Ship" Miner.
+excerpt: To prepare for EA release I need to work on replayability and metagame.
+Having different ships sounds like a reasonable first step in a game named "Ship" Miner.
 author: Ariel Coppes
 tags:
   - tag1